-The underlying soil is river rock and sand with hydric soils and muck e.
+- d.
+Are there surface indications or history of unstable soils in the immediate vicinity?
+If so, describe.
+No. - e.
 Describe the purpose, type, total area, and approximate quantities and total affected area of any filling, excavation, and grading proposed.
 Indicate source of fill.

-Soil blocking culverts and soil used by beavers to construct dams is the only soil that will be impacted f.
+Approximately 8,700 CY of Quincy Loamy sand will be exported to parcel 115981013592002.
+Approximately 38,000 SF will be affected by the excavation.

+f.
 Could erosion occur as a result of clearing, construction, or use?
-If so, generally describe.

-g.
-About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)?

-h.
-Proposed measures to reduce or control erosion, or other impacts to the earth, if any:
+If so, generally describe. - Wind erosion could occur if no erosion control measures are in place. - g.
+About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)? - no impervious surfaces will be added with this proposal. - h.
+Proposed measures to reduce or control erosion, or other impacts to the earth, if any: Silt fence will be added and water truck will be utilized if necessary to prevent dust.